 Using a Personal Loan for Credit Debt

-For consumers worried about the effect of mounting credit card debt during a recession, a personal loan can provide several potential benefits by consolidating multiple debts or simply refinancing the debt on one high-interest card.
-For starters, using a personal loan to pay off a credit card balance eliminates revolving debt, which lowers your credit utilization ratio.
-A high ratio, which is the percentage of your credit balance compared to your credit limit, can lower your credit score and make it difficult to apply for financial services, jobs, leases, and other life necessities.
+For consumers worried about the effect of mounting credit card debt during a recession, a personal loan can provide several potential benefits by (link: /learn/about-loans/how-do-personal-loans-accommodate-debt-refinancing-and-consolidating text: consolidating multiple debts or simply refinancing) the debt on one high-interest card.
+For starters, using a personal loan to pay off a credit card balance eliminates revolving debt, which lowers your (link: /learn/about-creditcards/the-importance-of-keeping-a-low-credit-utilization-ratio text: credit utilization ratio).
+A high ratio, which is the percentage of your credit balance compared to your credit limit, can lower your credit score and make it (link: /learn/about-creditcards/4-consequences-of-bad-credit text: difficult to apply) for financial services, jobs, leases, and other life necessities.

 When it comes to repaying the actual personal loan, a consumer can benefit from a lower interest rate compared to that of their credit card account, as well as lower monthly payments.
 While interest rates for credit cards continue to go up, the gap is increasing compared to the typical rates offered for personal loans.
 Since most personal loans are unsecured debt, consumers also won’t need to put an asset (like their home or car) up for collateral, which is vital during a recession.